 As provided for under the Private Securities Litigation Reform Act of 1995 ("1995 Reform Act"), we wish to caution shareholders and investors that the following important factors, among others discussed throughout this Annual Report on Form 10-K for the fiscal year ended September 30, 2014, have affected, and in some cases could affect, our actual results of operations and cause our results to differ materially from those anticipated in forward looking statements made herein.
 Our business, results of operations, cash flows and financial condition may be materially and adversely affected due to any of the following risks.
 The risks described below are not the only ones we face.
 Additional risks we are not presently aware of or that we currently believe are immaterial may also impair our business operations.
 The trading price of our common stock could decline due to any of these risks.
-Journation contained or incorporated by reference in this Annual Report on Form 10-K, including our consolidated financial statements and related notes.
+In assessing these risks, you should also refer to the other information contained or incorporated by reference in this Annual Report on Form 10-K, including our consolidated financial statements and related notes.